jf-gallo/clean-swift-vip/README.md

 After getting result from useCase, Interactor informs presenter about result with the gathered data.

-__Presenter__ formats this data to a ViewModel and sends it to __View__ to display.
+__Presenter__ formats this data to a ViewModel and sends it to __View__ to consume.

 __ViewModel__

-In this objects the app has the dataModel as well as the required properties for correct display, ie: icons, toggles, etc.
+This Object type, has the dataModel as well as the required properties for correct display, ie: icons, toggles, etc.

 ## Delegate Pattern